 Regardless of work experience or job description, Canada provides its inhabitants and citizens with a monthly average pay that allows them to live comfortably.
 In Canada, the average salary ranges from 30,200 CAD to 534,000 CAD.
 Moreover, a full-time worker in Canada makes an average of 120,000 CAD each year.

-Housing, transportation, and other benefits are included in the average wage.
+Housing, transportation, and other benefits are included in the average immigrant income Canada.
 In addition to your profile, sector, and industry type, the amount of compensation you get in Canada is determined by your profile, sector, and work experience.

 The Median Salary